ItzUzi/CS3650-Project1/README.md

 # CS3650-Project1

 We have put notes BOTH in the code (as comments) and in the readme to demonstrate our understanding of the code.
 Below, you will find a description of what each file does, and the role it plays in the MIPS datapath.
 The picture included will show where that file is being illustrated in the datapath.
+The task was to implement the single cycle processor described in zybooks chapter 4.4.
+The processor described in 4.4 handles only these instructions: LW, SW, BEQ, ADD, SUB, OR, AND, SLT.

+"In this section, we look at what might be thought of as the simplest possible implementation of our MIPS subset.
+We build this simple implementation using the datapath of the last section and adding a simple control function.
+This simple implementation covers load word (lw), store word (sw), branch equal (beq), and the arithmetic-logical instructions add, sub, OR, and set on less than." -Zybooks chapter 4.4

 https://electrobinary.blogspot.com/2021/02/mips-processor-design-using-verilog-part1.html?m=1